henryl74/3d-artist-personal-website/README.md

 - The online tutors for all their help.
 - The Code Institute slack community.
 - My classmates: Tasha Johnson and Usman Khan.
+- My new mentor Chris Quinn, thank you for all your positive feedback and guidance given.
-- Code Institute student support team, for listening to my concerns and for all their encouragement given.
+- Last but not least Code Institute student support team, for listening to my concerns and for all their encouragement given.
 ---